-The document type NBS-7 may be simplified to the document type FTAM-3 (allowed only when reading the file).
+The document type NBS-7 may be accessed as a document type FTAM-3 (allowed only when reading the file) by specifying document type FTAM-3 in the <contents type> parameter in <F-OPEN request>, and limiting access context to UA on F-READ.

 The octet representation of the transferred data is unpredictable.
 It will usually correspond to the data values as stored in the local Real Filestore of the Responder.